The IJNM Vision

 Christians share Bible studies with others, building more Ministry Buildings as the community grows — spreading the Gospel locally, then regionally.

-No single home church carries the financial burden of a Ministry Building alone.
-Each home church contributes a flat amount per month toward shared building costs — making ownership and upkeep achievable for even the smallest community.
+No single house church carries the financial burden of a Ministry Building alone.
+Each house church contributes a flat amount per month toward shared building costs, making ownership and upkeep achievable for even the smallest community.

 This is the early church model: the body pools its resources so that no single member or family is overwhelmed, and the building serves everyone equally.